ElemeFE/element-react/site/docs/en-US/steps.md

 Simple step bar.

 :::demo Set `active` attribute with `Number` type, which indicates the index of steps and starts from 0.
 You can set `space` attribute when the width of the step needs to be fixed which accepts `Boolean` type.
 The unit of the `space` attribute is `px`.
 If not set, it is responsive.
-Setting the `finish-status` attribute can change the state of the steps that have been completed.
+Setting the `finishStatus` attribute can change the state of the steps that have been completed.

 ```js
 constructor(props) {